xqueue/maileon-php-api-client/README.md

 */
 ```

-* Request a contact identified by it's email address including their first name and a predefined custom field and also check for a valid response:
+* Request a contact identified by its email address including their first name and a predefined custom field and also check for a valid response:
 ```php
 <?php